 "It was incredibly helpful.
 It brought up a lot of questions and thoughts that I will be asking/implementing with future grants!"

 Katherine Wolchko, Jewish Family & Children's Services of Northern New Jersey

 About Your Topic Expert:

-Diane H. Leonard, GPC, LST, LSM, LSPO is a Grant Professional Certified (GPC) and Approved Trainer of the Grant Professionals Association.
-Diane is also a Licensed Scrum Trainer, Licensed Scrum Master, and Licensed Scrum Product Owner through Scrum inc.
+Diane H. Leonard, GPC, ST, SM, SPO is a Grant Professional Certified (GPC) and Approved Trainer of the Grant Professionals Association and Certified Virtual Trainer.
+Diane is also a Scrum Trainer, Scrum Master, and Scrum Product Owner through Scrum inc.

 When not working with her team on grant applications for clients, Diane can be found in the 1000 Islands, out for a run, or drinking a strong cup of coffee.

 For more on nonprofit grants, check out these webinars.